openedx/edx-platform/docs/decisions/0003-reduce-bokchoy-testing.rst

 #.
 Collect data on which issues bokchoy would have caught by running them manually out-of-band from the standard CI/CD process.

   * We'll look at the failures on the out-of-band bokchoy job to find any true failures that would be caught by the removed tests.
-  * On a Daily cadense for 1 month.
+  * On a Daily cadence for 1 month.

 #.
 Assess Impact of change.